JakeBlumengarten/College_Football_Stats/README.md

 ## Notes
 This analysis focuses on historically elite and high-profile teams and should be interpreted as explanatory rather than population-wide inference.

+# Evaluating the Impact of Dual-Threat Quarterbacks on College Football Performance

+This project analyzes how quarterback style—specifically the rise of the dual-threat quarterback—relates to individual performance in college football.
+Using game- and season-level data from FBS quarterbacks, I model passing QBR as a function of passing efficiency, rushing production, team context, and competition level.
+The goal is to determine whether quarterback mobility provides independent value beyond traditional passing statistics and team strength.
+Check it out here: http://rpubs.com/jakeblum54/1383724

+## Methods
+- Collected game-level player statistics using the cfbfastR package
+- Aggregated game data to season-level quarterback performance
+- Classified quarterbacks by style (dual-threat vs. non–dual-threat) using rushing and passing thresholds
+- Applied forward-selection linear regression to model passing QBR
+- Addressed multicollinearity using variance inflation factors (VIF)
+- Identified influential observations using leverage, Cook’s Distance, DFFITS, and DFBETAS
+- Evaluated model assumptions with residual diagnostics and influence plots

+## Results

+The final regression model shows that quarterback efficiency and decision-making dominate raw production in explaining QBR.
+Rushing efficiency and situational mobility are positively associated with performance, while high rushing volume is negatively associated, indicating diminishing returns.
+Dual-threat quarterback status remains a statistically significant predictor of QBR after controlling for passing metrics, team offensive success, and strength of schedule, suggesting quarterback style has an independent relationship with performance.

+## Tools & Technologies
+- R
+- cfbfastR, dplyr, car, ggplot2, ggrepel
+- Linear regression, model diagnostics, influence analysis

+## Notes

+This analysis focuses on FBS quarterbacks with meaningful playing time and should be interpreted as explanatory rather than causal.
+QBR is used as a summary performance metric and reflects both individual decision-making and team context.

 ## Author
 Jake Blumengarten
 [LinkedIn](https://www.linkedin.com/in/jake-blumengarten)